InteractiveComputerGraphics/SPlisHSPlasH/README.md

 ## Viscosity

+The SPlisHSPlasH library implements explicit viscosity methods:

 * Standard SPH formulation of viscosity
 * XSPH

+and the implicit methods of the following publications:

-* Implicit viscosity (Bender and Koschier, "Divergence-free SPH for incompressible and viscous fluids", IEEE Transactions on Visualization and Computer Graphics, 2017)
+* Bender and Koschier, "Divergence-free SPH for incompressible and viscous fluids", IEEE Transactions on Visualization and Computer Graphics, 2017

+* Andreas Peer, Markus Ihmsen, Jens Cornelis, and Matthias Teschner.
+An Implicit Viscosity Formulation for SPH Fluids.
+ACM Trans.
+Graph., 34(4), 2015.

 ## Surface Tension